TikTok captions guide

 Use them for notes, accessibility review, subtitle drafts, hook analysis, content briefs, or a searchable archive of short-form ideas.

-Paste a public TikTok URL into TokTools and turn caption or transcript text into a readable format for notes, subtitles, and analysis.
+Paste a public TikTok URL into TokTools to extract available caption text, generate transcript text from spoken audio, and review the result for notes, subtitles, or creator research.

 Open TikTok Transcript Generator